Los Angeles records nearly 400 mudslides during storm that has drenched Southern California

 Downtown Los Angeles received nearly 7 inches (18 centimeters) of rain by Monday night, nearly half the yearly average of 14.25 inches (36 centimeters).

 Watson reported from San Diego.
-Associated Press journalists Stefanie Dazio and Damian Dovarganes contributed to this report.
+Associated Press journalists John Antczak and Damian Dovarganes contributed to this report.